 In terms of the user model, generalized encryption programs usually demand much user participation and may not be easy to use.
 For example, a user must invoke these programs along with the necessary key/password/passphrase every time encryption or decryption takes place.
 A simple mistake, such as using an incorrect passphrase to encrypt a file or accidental deletion of the private key, may render a file useless and irrecoverable.
 While this is true of any method using encryption, the chances for error tend to be higher when users can manipulate the encryption key directly.
-Conversely, application-specific solutions typically prompt for a key/password/passphrase once and tend to perform encryption in a "behind-thescenes" manner.
+Conversely, application-specific solutions typically prompt for a key/password/passphrase once and tend to perform encryption in a "behind-the-scenes" manner.

-In terms of performance, both generalized and application-specific solutions at the user level are slower than other solutions because they do not take full advantage of the VFS layer caching.
+In terms of performance, both generalized and application-specific solutions at the user level are slower than other solutions because they do not take full advantage of the VFS-layer caching.
 To be specific, since encryption occurs at the user level, VFS has to cache encrypted data.
 Thus, unless a user space application caches plaintext itself, it needs to perform decryption and encryption functions on every read and write.

-3.1.2 User-Space File Systems.
+3.1.2.
+User-Space File Systems.
 Many user-space file systems take advantage of the Filesystem in Userspace (FUSE) module [Szeredi 2008], which is a Unix kernel module that allows a virtual file system to be built inside a user-space program without having to write any kernel-level code.
-FUSE intercepts VFS calls and directs them to a user-space file system with added security features before forwarding requests to an underlying legacy file system in the kernel space (Figure 4).
+FUSE intercepts VFS calls and directs them to a user-space file system with added security features before forwarding requests to an underlying legacy file system in the kernel space (Figure 6).

-Two examples of FUSE-based secure storage file systems include EncFS [Gough 2008, Hohmann 2008].
-Both systems are similar in (1) storing encrypted files and file names in normal directories, (2) requiring users to mount files with the correct key to see decrypted files and file names, (3) prompting users for a password to generate the encryption key, (4) supporting common encryption algorithms such as AES, DES, Blowfish, Twofish, and (5) encrypting files on a per-block basis.
-Neither file system documents its mode of operation, which is not a configurable option.
+Two examples of FUSE-based secure storage file systems include EncFS [Gough 2008] and CryptoFS [Hohmann 2008].
+Both systems are similar in (1) storing encrypted files and file names in encrypted directories; (2) requiring users to mount encrypted directories onto a special mount point with the correct key to see decrypted files and file names; (3) prompting users for a password to generate the encryption key; (4) typically supporting common encryption algorithms such as AES, DES, Blowfish, Twofish, based on what is available in external encryption libraries; and (5) encrypting files on a per-block basis.
+In cryptographic file systems, encrypted directories are similar to normal directories.
+They contain encrypted files and other encrypted directories, but generally only directory names are encrypted.
+Thus, it is possible to traverse an encrypted directory without mounting the encrypted directory by issuing encrypted path names directly.
+File system blocks are encrypted with CBC mode in EncFS, and CryptoFS uses CFB mode within extents.
+Neither file system document allows its mode of operation to be a configurable option.
+In [Oprea 2007], EncFS is extended to support the wide-block tweakable cipher CMC [Halevi and Rogaway 2003], as well as other integrity constructions for encrypted storage that are beyond the scope of this survey.

 These file systems can provide strong confidentiality by employing good encryption mechanisms and placing temporary files in encrypted directories.
-One drawback is that user-space file systems still reveal the directory structure and file metadata information.
-User-space file systems do allow for some security policy flexibility in that they generally allow for different encryption algorithms, but neither eases key revocation nor changing the mode of operation.
+One drawback is that user-space file systems still reveal the directory structure and file metadata information, which may help an attacker using dead forensic techniques gather information about the type of data that is encrypted.
+User-space file systems do allow for some security policy flexibility, in that they generally allow for different encryption algorithms, but neither eases key revocation nor changing the mode of operation.